Bjerremand4/Master-Thesis/README.md

 **Initialize:**
 + `Load_packages.R` - Installs and load all necesary packages
-+ `Define_Functions.R` - Defines all functions to be utalized in the model.
++ `Define_Functions.R` - Defines all functions utilized in the model.
-+ `LoadNClean_Data.R` - Load the available raw data from the Data/Raw folder, and manipulates it so its ready for simulation
++ `LoadNClean_Data.R` - Loads and cleans the available raw data from the `Data/Raw` folder, preparing it for simulation.

 **Modules:**
-+ `RunningModel.R` - Model that sources all the modules and script used for running the model with the userset parameters.
++ `RunningModel.R` - Sources all modules and scripts used for running the model with user-set parameters.
 The script is sourced through `interface.R`
-+ `ReduceMovements.R` - Merges moves in data together so the movement frequency is reduced to a specific percentage specified in `interface.R`.
-The volume of livestock is identical but shipped on the earliest of the combined moves.
-Movements to slaughter are not merged but kept constant.
++ `ReduceMovements.R` - Merges movements in the data to reduce movement frequency to a specific percentage specified in `interface.R`.
+The volume of livestock is identical but moved with the earliest of the combined moves.
+Movements to slaughter are not merged and remain constant.
-+ `Module1_Transmission.R` - Simulate the transmission of an infectious agent in the industry, given the following parameters all set in `interface.R`; Transmission rate (beta), Movement frequency, Test intencity  and corresponding test specificity.
-Each iteration in the simulation represent a possible index herd of the infectious agent.
-The output is a full transmission pattern for each index herd, which is stored in the Folder `Data/Module1_transmission`.
++ `Module1_Transmission.R` - Simulate the transmission of an infectious agent in the industry, given the parameters set in `interface.R`; transmission rate (beta), movement frequency, test intensity, and test specificity.
+Each iteration in the simulation represents a possible index herd of the infectious agent.
+The output is a full transmission pattern for each index herd, stored in the `Data/Module1_transmission` folder.

 ## Corresponding Author